aguinane/nyum/_recipes/iron-balls.md

 * `1/4 cup` cocoa powder
 * `1 tin (395g)` condensed milk

-> add coconut, milo and condensed milk and mix
+> add 1/2 cup coconut, milo and condensed milk and mix

 ---

-* `1/2 cup` coconut
+* `1/4 cup` coconut

-> scoop out mixture and roll into ball and then roll in coconut
+> scoop out mixture and roll into ball and then roll in remaining coconut

 >>> You can optionally add 100s and 1000s also.